 Title IA - Improving Academic Achievement of Disadvantaged

 Title I is a federally funded program used to provide supplementary educational services in reading and math to students who are at risk of failing to meet the state assessment standards.
-Jenks Public Schools has Title I programs at East Elementary and at East Intermediate.
+Jenks Public Schools has school-wide Title I programs at East Elementary, Northwest Elementary, West Elementary, and West Intermediate.
 The Title I staff consists of highly qualified, certified teachers and reading specialists.
 Following is a list of staff members:

 |Adrienne Barnes||East Elementary||2nd Grade Reading|

 |Allie Lawson||East Elementary||2nd Grade Math|

 |Traci Nelson||Northwest Elementary||1st Grade Reading|